germs-lab/SOPs/Wafergen.md

 248 | 20
 296 | 16
 384 | 12
-2. After you have decided the number of assays and/or the number of samples, contact Christi Harris, who takes charge of wafergen in MSU.
+2. After you have decided the number of assays and/or the number of samples, contact Christi Harris, who takes charge of wafergen in MSU.fill out the layouts you will use
 * The email address is: hemmingc@msu.edu
-* She will send you the spreadsheet with suitable layout.
 *	In the layout, there is information of sample volume and volume of each primer set.
 *	You always can email her with:
-    *  A) what is the volume for each DNA sample?
-    *	 B) what is the volume for each primer set?
-    *  C) what is the volume for SYBR Mastermix?
+    *  A) The estimate time to send her samples and primers: to let her know that there are samples to come to scheudle the run
+    *	 B) Does she have enough SYBR master mix? if yes, you dont need to send along with your samples; if not, send one pack

 *	For each layout, the volume of sample and volume of each primer set are different.
 Please refer to the layout she sends you based on your experiment.
 *	Use 12 assays X 384 samples layout as an example: